chef-cookbooks/runit/TESTING.md

 ## Integration Tests

-Integration tests are setup to run under minitest-chef.
-They are automatically run under test kitchen.
+To run integration tests in Test Kitchen, use rake:

-    bundle exec kitchen test
+    bundle exec rake kitchen:all

 This tests the default recipe ("default" configuration), and various uses of the `runit_service` resource ("service" configuration).